TL;DR: Taskade ships a native MCP server at

 MCP Tool Surface in Detail

-The Taskade MCP server exposes five tools:
+The Taskade MCP server exposes exactly three tools:

 | Tool | Inputs | Output | Purpose |